imgreene/AnyTalk/README.md

 3. When prompted about accessibility features:
    - Click "Open System Settings"
    - Allow AnyTalk in Privacy & Security → Accessibility
-4. Transcriptions will not paste to wherever your cursor is
+4. Transcriptions will now paste to wherever your cursor is

 ---